 Application deadline.
 Students to submit application materials using the

 OCI tab in Symplicity not later than noon.

-Law.
-This program is based on the National Minority Clerkship Program, which was
+participating employers.
+The program is based on the National Minority Clerkship Program, which

-designed and endorsed by the ABA Commission on Opportunities for Minorities in
+was designed and endorsed by the American Bar Association Commission on Opportunities for

 What is a PSAMFP Fellowship?